 - 1960: Sportsman, Jr. (teardrop), Sportsman, Sr. (13') and a 15' model are offered.
 Final year for the teardrop, of which only 225 were built.
-They begin using a tear-drop shaped wheel well opening (although Oasis, Cardinal & Travelese trailers also use this shape).
+They begin using a tear-drop "swoosh" shaped wheel well opening (Many other trailers also have a swoosh wheel well opening, including Oasis, Cardinal & Travelese).

 - 1961: three 13' models were offered: Mattress, Gaucho, and Front Kitchen, as well as two new 15' Front Kitchen models, Sportsman 15 and Scotty with Potty 15.
 Wings were an option.

 - 1962: This is the last year for the 15' Front Kitchen and the front window style changes.
 The new front window is a wider, 3 panel window.

 - 1963: The Bristow, OK plant opens and the trailers are now offered in aqua and white as well as polished aluminum.
 Scottyland, a 230 acre campground, at that time, solely for Scotty campers, opens.

 - 1964: Only aqua and white trailers are now available.
 The "split-level" 15' HiLander is introduced and the 13' trailer height is increased by 6"

 - 1965: The HiLander is restyled to move the "Sun Deck" forward of the door for easier entry.

 - 1966: The "Front Kitchen" becomes known as the Tonga.
 Also, the Royal Scott, a 17 1/2' one-piece fiberglass trailer was built.
 It proved too expensive and too heavy and it was quickly discontinued.